Fried Calamari Recipe – Pan-fried Squid Rings

 Dip calamari rings in batter

 • Heat oil in a skillet.
-You can always check whether oil is hot enough by sprinkling some flour in it (oil should start bubbling).
+You can always check whether the oil is hot enough by sprinkling some flour in it (the oil should start bubbling).
 There should be enough oil in the frying pan.
 My main advice would be not to overcrowd it, too.
 If you have too many calamari rings in the skillet at the same time, it will result in releasing of excess liquid that can lead to cooking squid not in a proper way.
 Rings can become saggy and not crispy at all.

 Do not overcrowd skillet with squid slices